eswong610/user-guide-docs/docs/schema.md

 ![mongo](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/schemajs.png?raw=true)

-### Creating references
+## Step 6 - Creating References

 Your database will most likely need references for different relationship.
 In Mongodb, there are two types of references: manual and DBRefs.
 Manual reference uses the id from one schema then enter it into a new schema to reference the first schema.

 ![reference](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/reference.png?raw=true)

-Simplest way is to use _ _id_ of one value and insert into into another schema.
+The simplest way is to use _ _id_ of one value and insert into into another schema.
 Such as
 ```
 original_id = ObjectId()